 The Maritime Speaker Series offers an assortment of monthly programs dealing with everything from historical topics to current issues affecting the Great Lakes and the economy that relies on it.
-The programs are held the first Thursday of each month November through March beginning at 7:00 pm at the Door County Maritime Museum in Sturgeon Bay.
-All of the evening programs are free of charge with a non-perishable food donation requested.Visit our calendar for speakers and dates
+The programs are held the first Thursday of each month November through April beginning at 7:00 pm at the Door County Maritime Museum in Sturgeon Bay.

 We’re on TV!